dirkhillbrecht/UiUiUi/README.md

 The U8g2 handlers implement the `Print` interface.
 It allows to print all types of variables as easy as with `Serial`.
 UiUiUi doens't do that.
 Assuming there was a `UIMultiTextLine` widget (probably consisting of `UITextLine`s), that one could implement some row-break algorithms for long strings and finally also a `print()`/`println()` method.

-### Rotated displays

-UiUiUi currently only implements updating displays which are not rotated.
-Rotation requies additional computations to convert the coordinates of the area to update on the display into tile coordinates.

-This should be a rather minor and local addition affecting only the tiles coordination computation.

 ### Generalisation away from Arduino IDE

 The UiUiUi library is currently developed within the Arduino ecosystem.
 It could be used in other ecosystems and could be embedded into other library managers (e.g. PlatformIO).
 However, somewhere a starting point had to be made - and Arduino it was.